 Under the Workplace Relations Act 2015 the Labour Court is the single appeal body for all workplace relations appeals, including those previously heard by the Employment Appeals Tribunal.
-You may appeal to it against decisions of a Workplace Relations Commission adjudicator.
-The Employment Appeals Tribunal continues to hear appeals submitted before the commencement of the Workplace Relations Act 2015 on 1 October 2015.
+You can appeal to it about decisions made by a Workplace Relations Commission adjudicator.
+The Employment Appeals Tribunal continues to hear appeals submitted before the Workplace Relations Act 2015 commenced on 1 October 2015.

 Making an appeal

 Under the Workplace Relations Act 2015 cases are first heard by an adjudicator.
-You may appeal the decision of the adjudicator to the Labour Court.
+You can appeal the adjudicator's decision to the Labour Court.

-The time limit for making an appeal is 42 days after the date of the decision of the adjudicator.
+The time limit for making an appeal is 42 days after the date the adjudicator made decision.
 This time limit can be extended if the Labour Court is satisfied that there were exceptional circumstances causing the delay.

-The Labour Court may decide to deal with the complaint or dispute by written submissions only, unless either party objects to this within 42 days of being informed.
+The Labour Court can decide to deal with a complaint or dispute by written submissions only, unless either party objects to this within 42 days of being informed.

-You do not have to be represented at the Labour Court, but if you wish you may you may be accompanied and represented at the hearing by:
+You do not have to be represented at the Labour Court, but if you want to, you can be accompanied and represented at the hearing by: